 Harry Harris lives in Goodwood, South Australia, with his wife, Fiona, with whom he has three kids- James, Charlie, and Millie.
 He works as a part-time Specialist Anaesthetist at Specialist Anaesthetic Services.
 The winner of the 2019 Australian of the Year award, Harris’s combination of expertise in cave-diving and anesthesia makes him one of the only few people in the world to be so uniquely skilled.
 This is also what made him an excellent person to oversee the rescue of the Wild Boar football team in 2018.

 Following the rescue, Harris received a lot of awards and accolades.
 Currently, he is the recipient of the Star of Courage, Medal of the Order of Australia, and the Knight Grand Cross (First Class) of the Most Admirable Order of the Direkgunabho.
-He has also become a local legend, while also being appreciated internationally.
+He has also become a local legend and is also appreciated internationally.
 “I’ve had a huge outpouring of messages on social media from people I’ve never met before, just saying ‘I had no idea what was involved’.
 And just offering congratulations and compliments.
 It’s been really nice,” he told Deadline.

 The success of the operation was a bittersweet moment for him because it was also the time when he found out that his father had passed away.
 As for the aftermath of the rescue and its impact on his life, Harris says that he hasn’t felt that big of a change personally.
 “I’m very thankful that it all worked okay.
 As a person, I don’t [see] any big change because it was the person I was when I went to Thailand that I was prepared to do something like this.
 And that’s the way I’ve practiced medicine.
 I’ve worked in strange environments before, and it’s always been part of what I do and who I am, I think,” he said.